RohanAlexander/telling_stories_with_data/_book/20-farm.md

 It is important to recognize that data are not neutral.
 Thinking clearly about who is included in the dataset, and who is systematically excluded, is critical.
 As @crawford [p.
 121] says:

 > The way data is understood, captured, classified, and named is fundamentally an act of world-making and containment....
 The myth of data collection as a benevolent practice... has obscured its operations of power, protecting those who profit most while avoiding responsibility for its consequences.

+At this point, it is worth briefly discussing the role of sex and gender in survey research, following @kennedy2020using.
+Sex is based on biological attributes, while gender is socially constructed.
+We are likely interested in the effect of gender on our dependent variable.
+Moving away from a non-binary concept of gender, in terms of official statistics, is only something that has happened recently.
+As a researcher one of the problems of insisting on a binary is that, as @kennedy2020using [p.
+2] say '...when measuring gender with simply two categories, there is a failure to capture the unique experiences of those who do not identify as either male or female, or for those whose gender does not align with their sex classification.'.
+A researcher has a variety of ways of proceeding, and @kennedy2020using discuss these based on: ethics, accuracy, practicality, and flexibility.
+However, 'there is no single good solution that can be applied to all situations.
+Instead, it is important to recognize that there is a compromise between ethical concerns, statistical concerns, and the most appropriate decision will be reflective of this' [p.
+16].
+The most important consideration is to ensure appropriate 'respect and consideration for the survey respondent'.